Speech-to-LaTeX: New Models and Datasets for Converting Spoken Equations and Sentences: Methodology and Experimental Setups

 \subsection{Evaluation}

+The primary reported metrics are character error rate ($\operatorname{CER}$), and $\operatorname{TeXBLEU}$ \citep{jung2025texbleu} metric, recently specifically proposed for LaTeX comparison.
 There are cases where semantically equivalent LaTeX formulas differ in syntax, which can distort formal metrics based on raw code.
 For instance, the expressions \verb|\int_{a}^{b} f(x) dx| and \verb|\int_a^bf(x)dx| represent the same formula but have a high $\operatorname{CER}$.
 Additionally, capitalization (e.g., \verb|\phi| vs. \verb|\Phi|) and font styles (e.g., \verb|\mathcal{R}| vs. \verb|r|) introduce further ambiguities.
-To mitigate these effects, we apply equation normalization as previously described.
+To mitigate these effects, we apply equation normalization as previously described in subsection~\ref{subsec:eq_normalization}.
 Additionally, all metrics are evaluated on lowercase text except for $\operatorname{TeXBLEU}$.

 For \texttt{S2L-equations}, predictions and ground truth are compared in LaTeX form, as illustrated in Table~\ref{tab:inference}.
 For \texttt{S2L-sentences}, which contain inline formulas within English text, we separately evaluate both equation and text components.
 All formulas are extracted from the predicted sequences, concatenated, and compared against the reference formulas using character-level metrics.